Los Angeles Airways Flight 417

 Los Angeles Airways Flight 417 was a Sikorsky S-61 helicopter that crashed on August 14, 1968 in the city of Compton, California.
 All eighteen passengers and three crew members were killed.
 The aircraft was destroyed by impact and fire.
 According to the National Transportation Safety Board the probable cause of the accident was fatigue failure.
-The accident happened when the (arbitrarily designated) yellow blade, one of five main rotor blades, separated from the spindle that attached the blade to the rotor head.
+The accident happened when the arbitrarily yellow designated blade, one of five main rotor blades, separated from the spindle that attached the blade to the rotor head.
 Following failure, the helicopter was uncontrollable and it fell to the ground.
 The fatigue crack originated in an area of substandard hardness and inadequate shot peening.
+This was the second crash of a Los Angeles Airways helicopter operating between Los Angeles International Airport and the Anaheim Disneyland Heliport in the year 1968 (see Los Angeles Airways Flight 841).

 History

 Los Angeles Airways (LAA) Flight 417, piloted by Captain Kenneth Lee Waggoner, former USMC helicopter pilot, was a regularly scheduled passenger flight from Los Angeles International Airport to the Disneyland Heliport in Anaheim, California.
 The aircraft and crew had completed three round trips to various destinations in the Greater Los Angeles Metropolitan Area beginning at 0607 PDT and departed the ramp at Los Angeles for Flight 417 at 1026.
 The flight, operating under Visual Flight Rules was cleared by Air traffic control to take off and proceed eastbound at 10:28:15.
 At 10:29:30 the flight reported to Hawthorne Tower that it was departing Los Angeles eastbound along Imperial Highway at 1200 ft.
 At 10:32:55 Air Traffic Control advised, "L.A. four seventeen, seven miles east, radar service terminated".
 The flight acknowledged, "Four seventeen thank you".
 This was the last known radio contact with the flight.

 Statements were obtained from 91 witnesses.
 A consensus of their observations indicates that the helicopter was proceeding along a normal flightpath when a loud noise or unusual sound was heard.
 A main rotor blade was either observed to separate or was seen separated in the vicinity of the main rotor disc.
 As the helicopter fell in variously described gyrations, the tail cone either folded or separated.
 In order to establish an approximate altitude for the flight, several comparative flights were conducted in a similar helicopter.
 Most witnesses indicated the flights at 1200 ft to 1500 ft appeared to be most accurate.